lunatech-labs/lunatech-lunch-planner/docs/README.md

 You can remove attendance by unselecting the same checkbox and pressing "save selected meals".
 Using the checkbox at the top level is possible to select or unselect all meals.

+##Profile
+In the profile separator the user can add information about diet restrictions and ingredients that he/she is allergic to.
+This information will be available to the administrator that schedules the meals.

 ##Administrator
 The administrator user can perform several actions: